West Hills, Los Angeles: Francis Lederer Estate

-The Lederer Estate, of stage actor and early film star Francis Lederer (1899–2000), has two separate structures and their settings that are each a registered Los Angeles Historic-Cultural Monument—LAHCM.
+The Lederer Estate, which was owned by stage actor and early film star Francis Lederer (1899–2000), has two separate structures and their settings that are each a registered Los Angeles Historic-Cultural Monument—LAHCM.
 These are: the former residence and its outdoor patio rooms, gardens, and grounds; and the equestrian stables and its patios.
 Lederer was the honorary Mayor of Canoga Park (pre-West Hills) for many years.
 In retirement he taught theatre classes, and was a member of the L.A.
 City Parks Board of Directors.
 The landmark buildings are located west of and near the West Hills Post Office and West Hills Hospital.